Christmas Season in New York

 Radio City Christmas Spectacular (The Rockettes)

-The Radio City Christmas Spectacular starring The Rockettes is one of the most iconic Christmas shows in New York.
-It includes Santa, the Nutcracker, and of course the Nativity.
-Starting from early November, you can visit one of the many shows a day.
-If you’ve already seen the show once, you can definitely go again as the show’s a bit different every year.
-It’s held in the Radio City Music Hall and is truly the best way to get into the Christmas spirit.
+The Radio City Christmas Spectacular, starring The Rockettes is one of the most iconic Christmas shows in New York.
+It includes Santa, the Nutcracker and of course the Nativity.
+Starting in early November, you can visit one of the many shows a day.
+If you’ve already seen the show once you can definitely go again, as the show’s a bit different every year.
+It’s held at Radio City Music Hall and is truly the best way to get into the Christmas spirit.

 New York Holiday Lights Tour

-In New York there are a number of Christmas markets that you can visit.
+In New York, there are a number of Christmas markets that you can visit.
 Two of the best are Bryant Park and Union Square.
-The Bryant Park Christmas Market starts on October 28th until January 2nd, 2018.
-This is a large market and because you can also go ice skating and sit in the cafe, it’s the absolute Christmas experience.
+The Bryant Park Christmas Market starts from October 27th until January 2nd, 2019.
+This is a large market and because you can also go ice skating and sit in the cafe, it’s the absolute best Christmas experience.
 You can buy Christmas decorations and ornaments.
 The Union Square Christmas Market is a little smaller.
-It’s from November 16th to December 24th 2017 (closed on Thanksgiving).
+It’s on from November 15th to December 24th, 2018 (closed on Thanksgiving).
 At this market you can get food and presents.
-These Christmas markets aren’t cheap, but it’s all about the experience after all.
-I once bought a New York taxi tree ornament as well as a hotdog stand one!
+These Christmas markets aren’t cheap but it’s all about the experience, after all.
+I once bought a New York taxi tree ornament, as well as a hotdog stand one!
 You can also join a Christmas Market Walking Tour.

 George Balanchine’s The Nutcracker

 The Nutcracker is performed by the New York City Ballet each year during the holiday season, starting from the end of November until the beginning of January.
 With music by Tchaikovsky and choreography by Balanchine, it’s a classic piece loved and watched by many.
-If you’re in New York, you can enjoy the magical Christmas world, including the toy soldiers, and incredible visual effects in the David H. Koch Theater.
+If you’re in New York, you can enjoy the magical Christmas world including the toy soldiers and incredible visual effects in the David H. Koch Theatre.